-QUALIFI will provide the performance and underpinning knowledge criteria for each unit of this qualification, to be assessed though observation of skills in a realistic working environment, MCQs multiple choice questions, SAQs short answer questions, oral questions and written assignments.
+QUALIFI will provide the performance and underpinning knowledge criteria for each unit of this qualification, to be assessed though observation of skills in a realistic working environment, MCQs multiple choice questions, SAQs short answer questions, oral questions, written assignments and mark schemes.
 These tasks will address the learning outcomes and related assessment criteria, all of which must be demonstrated/passed in order to achieve the qualification.